QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     ψ = ψ / sum(ψ)

-Reshaping this to be two dimensional if it is helpful for visualization
+Reshaping this to be two dimensional if it is helpful for visualization.

 .. code-block:: julia